aquanodemusic/aquanode-plugins/effects/fullfilter/README.md

 ## Manual

-All you need is to route MIDI into the plugin, for example using a MIDI Out Module in your DAW like FL Studio and set both plugins to the same MIDI channel.
+All you need to do to make MIDI work is to route MIDI into the plugin, for example using a MIDI Out Module in your DAW like FL Studio and set both plugins to the same MIDI channel.

 FullFilter has one always-on "base voice" (the root frequency you play/turn the Root knob to) when the ADSR is off, plus extra polyphonic voices that activate as soon as more than one note is held.